The dual complex of log Calabi-Yau pairs on Mori fibre spaces: Dual complex of logCY pairs on Mori fibre spaces with Picard number 2

-where the first equality follows from \ref{defW} and the last summation runs over all the horizontal strata $W_i^+$ of codimension $r$.
-Since any $r$-uple of horizontal divisors intersect along a general fibre, we conclude that any $r$-uple of horizontal divisors intersects in a single connected (irreducible) component (cf. \ref{generalitiesdualcomplexpicard2} \ref{numbhorzdivisors}) and $\deg\pi|_{W^+}=1$.
-Finally, the normality of $Z$ and Zariski's Main Theorem \cite[cor 11.4]{Hartshorne1977} implies the restriction map $\pi|_W^+$ is a birational morphism.
-In particular, $\mathcal{D}^{hor}=\mathcal{D}(\Delta|_{F_\text{gen}})$. \item \textit{The image $B_0:=\pi(W)$ is an irreducible divisor of $B$.} The restriction map $\pi|_{W^+}\colon W^+ \to Z$ is birational by \ref{birationalmapW+} and $W$ is cut out by horizontal divisors, hence it is effective and $\pi|_{W^+}$-ample.
-By the negativity lemma \cite[Lemma 3.39]{KollarMori1998}, it cannot be contracted by the morphism $\pi$. \item \textit{There are at most two disjoint vertical lc centre $W$ and $W'$ of maximal dimension not contained in any vertical divisor of $\Delta$} by the connectedness theorem \cite[Proposition 4.37]{Kollar2013a}, but \emph{there exists at most one of them if $\rho (Z)=1$ and $\dim Z>1$.} In this case, the subvarieties $\pi(W)$ and $\pi(W')$ are ample divisors by \ref{imageWdivisor}, hence they intersects, although the lc centres $W$ and $W'$ are disjoint in $W^+$, defined as in \ref{birationalmapW+}.
-This contradicts Koll\'{a}r-Shokurov connectedness theorem \cite[Theorem 5.48]{KollarMori1998}. \item \textit{The pair $(Z, B^{=1})$ is qdlt.} The pair $(W^+, \Diff^*_{W^+}\Delta)$ and $(Z, \pi_*\Diff^*_{W^+}\Delta)$ are crepant birational logCY pairs.
-Since $\pi_*\Diff^*_{W^+}\Delta^{=1}=B^{=1}$, the pair $(Z, B^{=1})$ is lc and its lc centres are dominated by lc centres of $\Delta$.
+Further, \emph{if $\rho (Z)=1$ and $\dim Z>1$, there exists at most one maximal vertical stratum not contained in any vertical divisor.} On the contrary, let $W$ and $W'$ be such vertical strata.
+Then the subvarieties $\pi(W)$ and $\pi(W')$ are ample divisors by \ref{imageWdivisor}, hence they intersects, although the lc centres $W$ and $W'$ are disjoint in $W^+$, defined as in \ref{birationalmapW+}.
+This contradicts Koll\'{a}r-Shokurov connectedness theorem \cite[Theorem 5.48]{KollarMori1998} over $\pi(W) \cap \pi(W')$. \item \textit{The pair $(Z, B^{=1})$ is qdlt.} The pair $(W^+, \Diff^*_{W^+}\Delta)$ and $(Z, \pi_*\Diff^*_{W^+}\Delta)$ are crepant birational logCY pairs because the morphism $\pi|_{W^+}$ is a contraction; see for instance \cite[Definition 10]{KollarXu2016}.
+Since $\pi_*\Diff^*_{W^+}\Delta^{=1}=B^{=1}$, the pair $(Z, B^{=1})$ is lc and its lc centres are dominated by lc centres of $\Delta$, since $(Z, B^{=1})$ is dominated by the crepant birational pair $(W^+, \Diff^*_{W^+}\Delta^{=1})$.
 We need to check that $(Z, B^{=1})$ is qdlt.
-By \cite[Proposition 5.5]{HogadiXu009} and \ref{propertynumberofverticallogcentre}, the pair $(Z,B-\pi(W))$ is qdlt (or $(Z,B-\pi(W)-\pi(W'))$ is so, if $W^+$ contains two disjoint vertical lc centre); in any case, we can restrict our analysis to a neighbourhood of $B_0$.
-Note that there are $d-1$ components of $B-B_0$ passing through any log centre of codimension $d$ of $(B_0,\Diff_{B_0}(B))$, because the lc centres of the dlt pair $(W, \Diff^*_W(\Delta))$ are cut by vertical divisors.
-Adding $B_0$ itself, we conclude that $(Z, B)$ is qdlt). \end{enumerate} \begin{rmk} Note that section \S \ref{Reduction of vertical strata of maximal dimension to vertical divisors} does not rely in an essential way on the hypothesis on the Picard number of $Y$.
-In the following, this information will be used only to constrain the topology of the dual complex $\mathcal{D}( B)$. \end{rmk}
+By \cite[Proposition 5.5]{HogadiXu009} and \ref{propertynumberofverticallogcentre}, the pair $(Z,B-\sum_i\pi(W_i))$ is qdlt, where $W_i$ are all the maximal vertical lc centres not contained in a vertical divisor.
+Without loss of generality, we can restrict our analysis to a neighbourhood of $B_0\coloneqq \pi(W_0)$.
+Note that there are $d-1$ components of $B-B_0$ passing through any log centre of codimension $d$ of $(B_0,\Diff_{B_0}(B))$, because the lc centres of the dlt pair $(W, \Diff^*_W(\Delta))$ are cut by vertical divisors whose images via $\pi$ are components of $B^{=1}-B_0$ (cf. Proposition \ref{canonicalbundleformula}.(2)).
+Adding $B_0$ itself, any log centre of codimension $d$ is contained in $d$ components of $B^{=1}$, and we conclude that $(Z, B)$ is qdlt. \end{enumerate} \begin{rmk} Note that section \S \ref{Reduction of vertical strata of maximal dimension to vertical divisors} does not rely in an essential way on the hypothesis on the Picard number of $Y$.
+In the following, this information will be used only to constrain the topology or the triangulation of the dual complex $\mathcal{D}(B)$. \end{rmk}